albertodemichelis/squirrel/doc/source/stdlib/stdstringlib.rst

     :param SQChar** out_end: a pointer to a string pointer that will be set with the end of the match
     :returns: SQTrue if successful otherwise SQFalse

-    searches the first match of the expressin in the string delimited by the parameter text_begin and text_end.
+    searches the first match of the expression in the string delimited by the parameter text_begin and text_end.
     if the match is found returns SQTrue and the sets out_begin to the beginning of the match and out_end at the end of the match; otherwise returns SQFalse.